st-bender/xarray-simpleunits/README.md

 ```

-The module basically works by adapting (“monkey-patching”) the `xarray.DataArray` arithmetic
+The module basically works by adapting (“monkey-patching”) the `xarray.Variable` arithmetic
 methods to honour and keep track of the "units" attribute.
 To initialize unit handling with `xarray`, call `init_units()` first: